kmualim/kmualim.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-All you need to know about me:

-I'm an aspiring computational neuroscientist, changing the world one taste bud at a time!

-My interests lie in deciphering the connectome and the other intricacies in the world, perhaps one day solving many of the world's societal problems like social injustice.

-But until then, I invite you to explore learn about [tastes](https://kmualim.github.io/teaching) & my other [projects](https://kmualim.github.io/publications)!
+Do check out my current [project](https://kmualim.github.io/portfolio/tantalizingtaste/)!

+Read about me (below)!

-Check out my [cv](https://kmualim.github.io/cv), my bio (below) and play some [games](https://kmualim.github.io/publications/2018-04-12-games/).
+Check out my [past projects here]((https://kmualim.github.io/publications/2018-04-12-games/) & my [cv](https://kmualim.github.io/cv).

 # About Me

+I'm incredibly enthralled in deciphering the connectome and seek to explore new algorithms that would help demystify the functionalities of our neural networks.
+My interests lie in the interdisciplinary applications of Computational Neuroscience and Machine Learning that could help better the world.
+With its boundless benefits, bridging the technological gap within cities and states may seek to provide opportunities for a wider proportion of the population.
+In addition, advancing methods of detection in diseases and mental health that aim to redistribute knowledge to areas where healthcare is limited to the privilege.

-I'm currently working in a Structural Biochemistry Lab that uses Nuclear Magnetic Resonance (NMR) to analyze protein and nucleic acid structures particularly proteins relating to Parkinsons’ Disease (PD).
-One of the earliest implications of PD is the loss of olfactory and gustatory senses which sparked interest in a novel project relating to neural networks and taste and preferences which instigated the motivation for this [project](http://kmualim.github.io/posts).
-I believe that Machine Learning is being its effect on revolutionizing the way we do things - even in ways we have yet to discover.
+I'm currently working in a Structural Lab that uses Nuclear Magnetic Resonance (NMR) to analyze protein and nucleic acid structures particularly proteins relating to Parkinsons’ Disease (PD).
+One of the earliest implications of PD is the loss of olfactory and gustatory senses which sparked an interest in a novel project relating to neural networks & taste and preference.
+[Learn more about it here](https://kmualim.github.io/portfolio/tantalizingtaste/).
+I believe that Machine Learning has the ability to revolutionize the way we do things - even in ways we have yet to discover.

-I'm a Third Year Biochemistry Undergraduate, minoring in Computer Science.
-I'm trained in structural biological techniques but am branching into the field of Programming.
-My interests lie in the interdisciplinary applications of Computational Neuroscience and Machine Learning and my passion only drives learning at an exponential rate.
-I'm incredibly fascinated with neural networks and wish to work towards demystifying our neural networks and the connectome.